annashipman/annashipman.github.io/_posts/2021-09-15-threat-modelling-cards.md

 ## We used three very different decks of cards

-The card games we used in this session were [Elevation of Privilege](https://www.usenix.org/conference/3gse14/summit-program/presentation/shostack) (you can download a [very useful presentation](https://adam.shostack.org/Elevation-of-Privilege-BlackHat2010ShostackFinal.pptx) on it), [Adversary Personas](https://daylight.berkeley.edu/adversary-personas/) and the [Security and Privacy Threat Discovery](http://securitycards.cs.washington.edu/index.html).
+The card games we used in this session were [Elevation of Privilege](https://www.usenix.org/conference/3gse14/summit-program/presentation/shostack) (you can download a [very useful presentation](https://adam.shostack.org/Elevation-of-Privilege-BlackHat2010ShostackFinal.pptx) on it), [Adversary Personas](https://daylight.berkeley.edu/adversary-personas/) and [Security and Privacy Threat Discovery](http://securitycards.cs.washington.edu/index.html).

-Each of these decks were slightly different with slightly different activities involved.
+Each of these decks were quite different with different activities involved.

 ## Elevation of Privilege

-The Elevation of Privelege cards are very technical.
+The Elevation of Privilege cards are very technical.
 They outline something that might happen, divided into the six areas in the [STRIDE framework](https://en.wikipedia.org/wiki/STRIDE_(security)).
 For example, one card is titled "Spoofing" and reads "An attacker could squat on the random port or socket that the server normally uses".

 The actual game involves placing cards on the diagram to indicate where in the architecture the situation described on the card could be a problem, but for our shortened version of the game we were to indicate what situation was present for this to be a problem.